rexanakagung/Assessment-Task-1-Data-Science-Project/Documentation.md

 # Data Science Application (Weather App)
 What is your project about?
-It is a weather app
+My project is a weather app.
+It will include an API that receives data from a chosen API to display weather forcasts which includes visualisations such as charts and graphs.
 ## Functional Requirements
 (What the system should do)